-The Centre for Applied Finance and Economics has three main research groupings:
+The Centre for Applied Finance and Economics has two main research groupings:

 1) Applied Economics and Public Policy

 The aim of research incorporated under this theme is to provide in-depth analysis to address real-world problems at the intersection of economics and public policy.
 A variety of economic methodologies and theoretical frameworks will be used to inform and evaluate public policy and social issues as they impact on the lives of Australians and on citizens globally.